 At the statewide level, California has two laws aimed at ensuring effective Tribal consultation.

-• Senate Bill 18
+• Senate Bill 18, passed in 2004

-Senate Bill 18 (full text) requires a city or county to conduct consultations with any California Native American tribe that requests consultation.
+Senate Bill 18 (full text) requires a city or county to conduct consultations with any California Native American Tribe that requests consultation.

 A useful resource for interpreting SB 18 is the California Tribal Consultation Guidelines from the Governor’s Office of Planning and Research and hosted by the Native American Heritage Commission (NAHC).

-• Assembly Bill 52
+• Assembly Bill 52, passed in 2013

 Assembly Bill 52 (full text) requires public agencies to consult with tribes during the California Environmental Quality Act (CEQA) process.